As an Amazon Associate, we earn from qualifying purchases.

 | Key Cons | O-rings are fussy, no pressure gauges, wrench is borderline useless |

-I installed the iSpring WGB32B on my own house in January 2026, and I've been logging pressure, taste tests, and filter color changes for just over four months now.
+I installed the iSpring WGB32B , and I've been logging pressure, taste tests, and filter color changes for just over four months now.
 This iSpring WGB32B review is the honest writeup my plumber friend kept telling me to publish, because most of what's online reads like a paraphrased Amazon listing.
-Below: what the iSpring 3 stage whole house filter actually does well, where it falls short, and how it stacks up against the WGB22B and a couple of other contenders I've had on my bench.
+Below: what the iSpring 3 stage whole house filter actually does well, where it falls short, and how it stacks up against the WGB22B and a couple of other contenders I've had .

 Quick Picks: Whole House Filters I've Tested